-We have shown previously [5] that a principalcomponent reduction of a set of 14 acoustic measures correlates well with changes in affective state and relationship with the interlocutor.
-By using this measure as an indication of intensity of affect, it is possible to select suitable fragments from a speech database to fit the desired tone of the conversation.
+We have shown that a principal-component reduction of a set of 14 acoustic measure correlates well with changes in affective state and relationship with the interlocutor.
+By using this measure as an indication of intensity of affect, it is possible to select fragments to fit the desired tone of the conversation.